Home » Building Traffic » How I Grew My Blog Traffic From 1000 to 1 million page views per month

 fromhousetohome.com All Traffic – May 2016

 Two months after implementing keywords, my website traffic was up over 100,000 page views per month, most of which came from Pinterest.
-In less than a year after reading my first blogging book!
+In less than a year after taking my first blogging course!

 • Tailwind Facebook Page – Tailwind sometimes has Facebook live events that are very informative.
 I follow them just to get the invites to these events.
 As with Simple Pin Media, remember that Tailwind is doing all this to promote their scheduling tool, so they do have some bias in what they are presenting.